 '''

 postgres=#

+DROP VIEW IF EXISTS roletree;

 CREATE OR REPLACE VIEW roletree AS

 WITH RECURSIVE

 roltree AS (

 SELECT u.rolname AS rolname,

 u.oid AS roloid,

 u.rolcanlogin,

 u.rolsuper,

 '{}'::name[] AS rolparents,

 NULL::oid AS parent roloid,

 NULL::name AS parent rolname

 FROM pg catalog.pg authid u

 LEFT JOIN pg catalog.pg auth members m on u.oid = m.member

 LEFT JOIN pg catalog.pg authid g on m.roleid = g.oid

 WHERE g.oid IS NULL

 UNION ALL

 SELECT u.rolname AS rolname,

 u.oid AS roloid,

 u.rolcanlogin,

 u.rolsuper,

 t.rolparents || g.rolname AS rolparents,

 g.oid AS parent roloid,

 g.rolname AS parent rolname

 FROM pg catalog.pg authid u

 JOIN pg catalog.pg auth members m on u.oid = m.member

 JOIN pg catalog.pg authid g on m.roleid = g.oid

-JOIN roltree t on t.roloid = g.oid
+JOIN roltree t on \overline{t}.roloid = g.oid

-);
+SELECT

+r.rolname,

+r.roloid,

+r.rolcanlogin,

+r.rolsuper,

+r.rolparents

+FROM roltree r

+ORDER BY 1;

 '''

 Even when reducing and limiting the access to the superuser role as described earlier in this benchmark, it is still difficult to determine who accessed the superuser role and what actions were taken using that role.
 As such, it is ideal to prevent anyone from logging in as the superuser and forcing them to escalate their role.
 This model is used at the OS level by the use of sudo and should be emulated in the database.
-The set\user extension allows for this setup.
+The set_user extension allows for this setup.

-Much like the venerable sudo does for the OS, set\user manages superuser access for PostgreSQL.
-Complete configuration of set\user is documented at the extension's website and should be reviewed to ensure the logging entries that your organization cares about are properly configured.
+Much like the venerable sudo does for the OS, set_user manages superuser access for PostgreSQL.
+The complete configuration of set_user is documented at the extension's website and should be reviewed to ensure the logging entries that your organization cares about are properly configured.

-Note that some external tools assume they can connect as the postgres user by default and this is no longer true when set\user is deployed.
+Note that some external tools assume they can connect as the postgres user by default and this is no longer true when set_user is deployed.
 You may find some tools need different options, reconfigured, or even abandoned to compensate for this.

-Check if the extension is available by querying the pg\available\extensions table:
+Check if the extension is available by querying the pg available extensions table:

 If the extension is not listed this is a fail.
 Identify roles that are superusers and can still login:

 '''

 postgres=# SELECT rolname FROM pg_authid WHERE rolsuper and rolcanlogin;

 rolname

-------
+-----

 postgres

 (1 rows)

 '''